 You have been diagnosed with osteoarthritis in your thumb.
+Osteoarthritis can be defined as degenerative arthritis.
 Osteoarthritis is a condition where the cartilage covering the ends of your bones wears down over time.
 This ultimately causes bone on bone friction within a joint resulting in a painful and/or stiff joint.
 While it is primarily a "wear and tear" process, there are other factors that play a role in degenerative arthritis.
 These include previous trauma or injury, repetitive stress over long periods of time, or just the aging process.
 Osteoarthritis in the wrist most commonly affects the joint at the base of the thumb (the thumb carpal-metacarpal joint or CMC joint) where it connects to the wrist.